-Say a wage earner with a full retirement age of 66 never claimed benefits on his or her own earnings record and died in the month he or she turned 68.
-The surviving spouse’s benefit calculation would include 24 months of delayed retirement credits.
-This would increase the survivor benefit by 16 percent.
+Say a wage earner with a full retirement age of 66 and 2 months never claimed benefits on his or her own earnings record and died in the month he or she turned 68.
+The surviving spouse’s benefit calculation would include 22 months of delayed retirement credits.
+This would increase the survivor benefit by 14.7 percent.

 Keep in mind

-- A widow or widower needs to be at full retirement age him- or herself to get 100 percent of whatever the late spouse was entitled to.
+- A surviving spouse needs to be at full retirement age him- or herself to get 100 percent of whatever the late spouse was entitled to.
 If you claim survivor benefits before your full retirement age, the monthly payment will be between 71.5 percent and 99 percent of the deceased’s benefit.

 - Full retirement age for the purpose of survivor benefits is 66.
 It will also increase incrementally to 67, but at a different pace than for retirement benefits.